Why Hazards and risk are not the same on projects

 There is an important difference:

 Project risk management presents many challenges to project teams.
-Two of them are understanding (across a broad enough range of people) and application, getting it done early enough in the project, when you are always very busy, so that it can have a genuinely positive impact on the project.
+Two of them are understanding (across a broad enough range of people) and application.
+I.e. getting it done early enough in the project when you are always very busy, so that the outputs of risk management have a positive impact on the project.

 In relation to understanding, there are many discussions that you can see around the Web on this topic, which demonstrate levels of understanding are not always where we might like them to be.
 One such discussion is ‘hazards’ and ’risks’ – are they the same or are they different and if so how and why?
 This is what this post will attempt to answer.
 Please feel free to add your comments (or even provide real examples) below.